moreh-dev/transformers/examples/pytorch/README.md

 - And then run the Python training command

-Naming:

-- If there's only 1 Python training file, create 1 bash script for it using the default name `train.sh`
+If there's only 1 Python training file, create 1 bash script for it using the default name `train.sh`

     Example file: `multiple-choice/train.sh`

-- If there are multiple Python training file, create a bash script for each
+If there are multiple Python training file, create a bash script for each

     Example files: `speech-recognition/train_ctc.sh` and `speech-recognition/train_seq2seq.sh`